 Most police officers, however, have little or no expertise in evaluating whether a person is impaired by marijuana, or any other drug for that matter.
 Even those who claim to be Drug Recognition Experts (DRE) often have little training in the area.
 A Phoenix marijuana DUI lawyer with experience defending those charged after driving while high, can often lessen the impact of such testimony, either through cross-examination or by countering with an expert for the defense.

-At Feldman & Royle, our Phoenix marijuana DUI attorney understands what needs to be done, and has significant experience representing those who have been charged with DUI after driving while high.
+At Feldman & Royle, our Phoenix marijuana attorneys understand what needs to be done and have significant experience representing those who have been charged with DUI after driving while high.

 A first-time marijuana DUI offense in Arizona is typically classified as a Class 1 misdemeanor.
 Penalties may include: